Rey055/ActiveDirectoryConfig/README.md

   </p>

  <p>   First, Logging on to Client-1 we will need to ping Dc-1.
 We notice that no specfic traffic is reaching from client to DC.
-    we staart noticing by defualt ICMP4 traffic cannot be eastibalished from our DC-1(10.0.0.4).
+    we staart noticing by default ICMP4 traffic cannot be established from our DC-1(10.0.0.4).
 Now we need to enable this traffic in our DC-1
   </p>

    <p>